alharry/maternity-function/README.md

 ![](README_files/figure-commonmark/unnamed-chunk-5-1.png)

-Bin data into suitable length categories for plotting, in this case 10cm length bins work well.
+To visualize the binary response variable, it can be helpful to bin the explanatory variable (FL) into length categories.
+In this case 10cm length bins work well.
 Marginal rug plots are also helpful for displaying the distribution of individual data points.